CodeRex7/CS384/Assignment 1/Question 3/README.md

 Note: Radix Sort has not been implemented and can be left out.

 Issues:
 1. The graphs are incorrect.
 See details below.
 2. Running time analysis is not accurate enough to warrant usage, as the first value for each of the methods may be erroneous because of the way data is cached and fetched for execution.
 In the target implementation, the running time for a single sorting method should calculated at a time and the first value should be discarded.
 This can be achieved by passing the method's handle to a separate method used solely for calculation of the running time.
-3. The iteration counter has been placed at the wrong point in certain sorting methods.
-This will be fixed in a future update.
+3. ~~The iteration counter has been placed at the wrong point in certain sorting methods.
+This will be fixed in a future update.~~ The iteration counters have been updated.
+Updated graphs to follow soon.